New York City Department of Sanitation: Law Enforcement Division

 The Enforcement Division monitors compliance with administrative, recycling, and health laws governing the maintenance of clean streets, illegal posting and dumping, theft of recyclables, and proper storage and disposal of recycling and garbage by residents and businesses.
 It reports through the First Deputy Commissioner.

-Sanitation law enforcement officers (Police Division) are licensed and armed New York City Special Patrolman in connection with their special duties of employment.
-Such designation confers limited New York State Peace Officer powers upon the employee, pursuant to New York State Criminal Procedure Law § 2.10 sub(59). and have limited powers of arrests in conjunction to their specialized functions.
+Sanitation law enforcement officers (Police Division) are licensed and armed New York City Special Patrolman in connection with their special assignment of employment.
+Such designation confers limited New York State Peace Officer powers upon the employee, pursuant to New York State Criminal Procedure Law § 2.10 sub(59) and have limited powers of arrests in conjunction to their specialized functions.
 Sanitation enforcement agents are unarmed civilians who undergo a comprehensive classroom and field-training program.

-The Enforcement division has a civilian unit known as Sanitation enforcement agents who assist with some of the tasks as their counterparts have with the issuance of commercial and residential rules of the administration code, Illegal posting on public streets.
+The New York City Police Department is the primary policing and investigation agency within New York City as per the NYC Charter, They respond to all incidents which involves NYC NYC Sanitation employees.